netdata/netdata/docs/step-by-step/step-06.md

----
-title: Collect metrics from more services and apps
+# Step 6.
+Collect metrics from more services and apps
-description: Set up your apps and services to have their metrics auto-collected by Netdata's intelligent plugin system.
----

 When Netdata _starts_, it auto-detects dozens of **data sources**, such as database servers, web servers, and more.